 What insurance payments do you accept for hospice care?

 Costs are covered under the Medicare and Medicaid Hospice Benefits as well as most private insurance plans.

 How can I choose the right hospice provider?

-- What makes their hospice unique
+- What makes their hospice agency unique?

-– What licenses and accreditation they have
+- What licenses and accreditations does the service maintain?

-- How they measure and track quality
+- How does the service measure and track quality?

-– What bereavement services they offer
+- What bereavement services are offered by the organization?

-– For family member references
+- Do they have family member references?

-Do you partner with any organizations?
+Does Mary T Inc hospice service partner with any organizations?